-Contextual information aims to ensure that universities can identify students with the highest potential to succeed, rather than base their decisions exclusively on exam results.
+Contextual information aims to ensure that universities can identify students with the highest potential to succeed, rather than base their decisions only on exam results.

 Contextual data may help explain why you achieved the grades you did, and may affect the way a university looks at your application.